lib42/heqet/docs/getting-started.md

 Heqet is basically not more then a hacky helm-chart.
 But to make it's configuration easier & more structured, i needed a way to split the chart from your custom values [or "userdata"].

-Since version 2.2.0 Argo-CD supports "Configuration Management Plugins" [CMP] using sidecar containers.
+Since version 2.2.0 Argo-CD supports "Configuration Management Plugins V2" [CMP] using sidecar containers.
 Heqet is utilizing this feature by injecting a sidecar-container into Argo-CD's repo-server pod.
 The CMP will take care of keeping Heqets code and your userdata up-to-date.

 Thanks to this great feature of Argo-CD, your custom configuration & heqet's helm chart can be updated independantly.